Counseling & Consulting

 Encompass Adoptees Mental Health Counseling

-Counseling at Encompass Adoptees takes a person-centered approach with a focus on attachment, trauma, interpersonal relationships, and grief particularly with individuals and families who have experiences adoptive, foster, kinship care, (AFK) or adjacent related experiences.
+Counseling at Encompass Adoptees takes a person-centered approach with a focus on attachment, trauma, interpersonal relationships, and grief, particularly with individuals and families who have experienced adoptive, foster, kinship care (AFK) or adjacent related experiences.
 We work alongside the client/family to start where you are, and create a plan unique to your specific needs.
 Standard talk therapy, art-based sessions, and play-based sessions are available.
 We work with youth, teens, and adults.
 Family sessions and parent participation for younger clients are seen as valuable and are encouraged.
 Encompass Adoptees does not provide services related to medication, crisis, or emergency needs.
-Sessions are mainly in-person at the Encompass location, but telehealth is an available for adults, and may be possible for youth on a case-by-case basis.
+Sessions are mainly in-person at the Encompass location, but telehealth is available for adults, and may be possible for youth on a case-by-case basis.
 Free twenty-minute consultations are available for new clients upon request.
-For more information or scheduling please call or text Heather at 502-873-6723, or send an email to heather@encompassadoptees.org.
-Adoptive families can apply for PASSS funding, and sliding scale options are available as needed for adult adoptees, fostered, and kinship clients.
+For more information or scheduling, please call or text Heather at 614-600-6163, or send an email to heather@encompassadoptees.org.
+Adoptive families can apply for PASSS funding, and some sliding scale spots are available for adult adoptees, fostered, kinship, and other adult clients.

 Understanding the Adoptee Perspective - Adoption “Competency”

 Very few graduate programs include educational options related to trauma or attachment, and there is even less taught on adoption.
 Because of this, therapists working with adoptees must educate themselves in other ways to achieve what many people are calling adoption “competency” or becoming an “adoption-competent therapist.”
-This applies to therapists both with and without lived experiences (as an adopted, fostered or kinship person) because lived experience is not equal to “competency” or a compete knowing of oneself or anyone else.
-At Encompass Adoptees we do not use this language but advocate for a Continual Learning model that strives for growing expertise, rather than the idea that a single class can offer “competency,” or that a therapist can come to an end of learning all that is necessary.
-This is especially true when working with those who have experiences related to trauma, relinquishment/removal and/or adoption/foster care because new research, insights, and literature in these areas are continually being published.
+This applies to therapists both with and without lived experiences (as an adopted, fostered, or kinship person) because lived experience is not equal to “competency” or a complete knowing of oneself or anyone else.
+At Encompass Adoptees, we do not use this language but advocate for a Continual Learning model that strives for growing expertise, rather than the idea that a single class can offer “competency,” or that a therapist can come to the end of learning all that is necessary.
+This is especially true when working with those who have experiences related to trauma, relinquishment/removal, and/or adoption/foster care because new research, insights, and literature in these areas are continually being published.

 Encompass Adoptees offers specialized counseling for adopted, fostered, and kinship (AFK) people, as well as those with similar adverse childhood experiences, and their families.
 The list of recommended books posted on this website is a partial list of resources that have been read in the commitment to continual learning.
 And we have posted it so that individuals and families can educate themselves, and so clients have a more transparent understanding of the training and education behind the counseling and programs being offered at Encompass Adoptees.